 How can I prepare for my vaccination appointment?

 A short film (4½ minutes) has been made for people who have an appointment at The Mix in Stowmarket.
 Although it has been made specifically for that venue, much of the information and advice applies to all five of our vaccination centres.
 To watch the film, click here

 How long will the appointment take?

 We anticipate no more than 45 minutes.

-If I feel unwell on the day of my appointment
+What should I do if I feel unwell on the day of my appointment?

 Do not attend if you feel unwell with symptoms of coronavirus.

 If you have a minor illness without a fever, please still attend.